-If a foreign investor wants to set up a joint venture with a partner in Malaysia, the Malaysian partner will hold at least 50% of the shares.
+- If a foreign investor wants to set up a JV with a partner in Malaysia, the Malaysian partner will hold at least 50% of the shares.

-The joint venture must appoint a director who must be a Malaysian permanent resident, or the person must ordinarily reside in Malaysia or have a Resident Talent Pass.
+- The JV must appoint a Malaysian director who must be either a citizen or a permanent resident, or the person must ordinarily reside in Malaysia or have a Resident Talent Pass.

-Joint ventures with a Malaysian partner require at least 350,000 ringgit in paid-up capital and at least 500,000 ringgit in authorised capital.
+- Joint ventures with a Malaysian partner require at least RM350,000 in paid-up capital and at least RM500,000 in authorised capital.

 Company name and premises

-To set up a joint venture, the parties must reserve a company name with the Companies Commission of Malaysia.
-You will also need business premises where all formal documents can be served.
+- To set up a joint venture, the parties must reserve a company name with the Companies Commission of Malaysia and register their premise address so that all formal documents can be served.

 Tax and accounting requirements

-The joint venture is legally required to submit annual tax returns and financial statements and be audited by an accredited auditor.
+- The joint venture must legally submit annual tax returns and financial statements and be audited by an accredited auditor.

 An experienced lawyer can advise on the type and structure of the joint venture.
 A lawyer can also assist with negotiating a joint venture agreement that minimises risks and avoids disputes.